Carolinerocks/carolinerocks/README.md

 <h3 align="left">What's New 🚀 </h3>

-- 👩‍🎓 I’m pursuing a master's degree in Data Science at the University of Calgary..
+- 👩‍🎓 I’m pursuing a master's degree in Data Science and Analytics at the University of Calgary..

 - 🔭 I’m currently working on Fintech & energy projects.